Yusuf-Khovawale/covid-data-insights/README.md

   - Developed using SSMS for advanced data analytics and reporting.
   - Data cleansing, querying, and insight generation directly using Microsoft SQL Server Management Studio.

-- *(Add a brief description for any additional files as you grow the repo!)*

 ---
 ## 💡 Skills Demonstrated